-In December 2012, the Compensation Committee, based on the recommendation of W.T.
-Haigh's market review for executives, changed the target option grants to 191% for Vice Presidents, 241% for Senior Vice Presidents, and 400% for the Chief Executive Officer.
-In March 2013, the Compensation Committee authorized the grant of annual stock option awards for 2012 performance, which took into account these target amounts, based on a multiple of base salary and an evaluation of 2012 individual performance, including individual contribution to the achievement of specific corporate goals, as further described below under the heading "Post-2012 Compensation Actions."
+In December 2013, the Compensation Committee, based on the recommendation of W.T.
+Haigh's market review for executives, approved Company-wide stock option grant guidelines, including grant guidelines for our named executive officers.
+In March 2014, the Compensation Committee authorized the grant of annual stock option awards for 2013 performance, which took into account the approved grant guidelines, Company performance and an evaluation of 2013 individual performance, including individual contribution to the achievement of specific corporate goals, as further described below under the heading "Post-2013 Compensation Actions."